ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-description.md

         - XOR

 #### Advanced search functionality
 With its robust search engine, SIMD.info allows you to either search for a specific intrinsic, for example `vaddq_f64`, or enter more general terms, for example "How to add 2 vectors", and it returns a list of the corresponding intrinsics.

-You can also filter results based on the specific engine you're working with, such as **NEON**, **SSE4.2**, **AVX**, **AVX512**, **VSX**.
+You can also filter results based on the specific engine you're working with, such as **NEON**, **SSE4.2**, **AVX**, **AVX512**, or **VSX**.
 This functionality streamlines the process of finding the right commands tailored to your needs.

 #### Comparison tools
 This feature lets you directly compare SIMD instructions from different, or the same, platforms side by side, offering a clear view of the similarities and differences.
 It’s a helpful tool for porting code across architectures, as it ensures accuracy and efficiency.